kirillfx/avr-i2c-slave/README.md

 i2c-slave
 =========

-Rust project for the _SparkFun ProMini 5v_.
+Rust project for the _SparkFun ProMini 5v_ that implements i2c slave.
+Master complementary repo is [here](https://github.com/kirillfx/avr-i2c-master-test).

 I'm flashing it via USB programmer and serial interface for it works for me with 4800 baud in serial monitor and 9600 on arduino board.